starphillips/BristolOpenData/docs/planning.md

 ### Expected Risks
 It is significant to outline the risks that may be encountered during the planning and development of the app.
 This is so we are able to minimise the effect they may have during or after development.
 Additionally, when planning we can create methods to be able to overcome the expected risks.

-- The app could give a user incorrect directions
+- The app could give a user incorrect details
 - Data being removed
 - Another project may have a similar scope
 - User confusion, they may not understand what the app can be used for